 In Australia, as elsewhere in the world, autonomous vehicles have raised some unique privacy, cybersecurity and technological challenges and concerns.

-Australia’s legal framework will need to further develop to address concerns as the world moves closer to the reality of cars commuting people to places while utilising no or limited human involvement.
+Australia’s legal framework will need to further develop to address concerns as the world moves closer to the reality of cars commuting people to places while utilizing no, or limited, human involvement.

 In the state of New South Wales, the Joint Standing Committee on Road Safety has identified that a potential operational barrier to the successful introduction of autonomous vehicle technology is consumer uncertainty about such matters, including who can potentially access the data collected from autonomous vehicles.

 In this section we examine Australia’s approach to data and privacy issues, cybersecurity, surveillance and communications technology.